-SCF's standalone baa2 BCA reflects its overall sound credit risk profile, with good profitability and stable asset-quality indicators.
-The performance of these metrics can, however, reverse if the current economic shock because of the global spread of coronavirus broadens and extends.
-The bank's standalone BCA also reflects the cyclicality in the consumer finance business and its high reliance on market funds.
+SCF's standalone baa2 BCA reflects its overall sound credit risk profile, with good profitability and asset-quality indicators.
+The bank's BCA also reflects the cyclicality in the consumer finance business and its high reliance on market funds.
+We expect, however, that the performance of SCF's asset quality and profitability will deteriorate over the next 12-18 months as a result of the coronavirus-induced economic downturn.